Distribute customized tabs by using a firm or environment folder

 Tekla Structures switches to the drawing mode when the user opens any drawing.

 ribbons, depending on the folder it is located in.
 Note that there can be several custom tab files in the same folder.
 They are added to the ribbon one after the other.
-Note that if the same tab file exists in both the environment and firm folders, the firm version overrides the environment version.Note:
+If the same tab file exists in both the environment and firm folders, the firm version overrides the environment version.Note:

 To avoid file name conflicts, we recommend that administrators prefix all custom tab files with the company name, and that extension developers prefix all custom tab files with the name of the extension (for example, MyExtension_TabName.xml).